 If you have questions about the information in your student portal, please email email@example.com.

 Once you have received your I-20/DS-2019 from UIC you can take the next step which is to apply for an F-1/J-1 visa at the nearest U.S. Embassy or Consulate.
 For an outline of this process, please visit our Travel & Visas page.

 How can I request an I-20/DS-2019 for my dependent?

 A spouse or unmarried, minor child (under age 21) is eligible for a dependent visa (F-2 or J-2).
 Extended family members such as parents and siblings are not eligible for a dependent visa.

 To request an I-20/DS-2019 for your dependent:

-- Fill out the Certification and Declaration of Finance form, indicating your dependent's information on page 1.
+- Fill out the Declaration and Certification of Finances (DCF) Form, indicating your dependent's information on page 1.

 Please contact the Office of International Services (OIS) at firstname.lastname@example.org to inform us of your plans for deferral.
 If your deferral is approved by the Office of Admissions, OIS will review your financial documents.
 If your financial documents were issued within the last 6 months, OIS will amend your immigration record and start dates on your I-20/DS-2019 and mail you a new I-20/DS-2019.
 If your financial documents are more than 6 months old, OIS will request updated financial documents before issuing the I-20/DS-2019.
 If you are funded through your department, OIS will request an updated letter from your department.